mvysny/vaadin-kotlin-pwa/README.md

 * Components are the unit of reuse - you compose components into more powerful components, or into views.
 * You use Kotlin code to build your UIs in a DSL fashion.
 You structure the code as you see fit, no need to have 123213 layout XMLs for 45 screen sizes.
 * You use CSS to style your app - you don't have to analyze Android Theme split into 3214132 XML files.
-* You don't need Emulator nor a device - the browser can render the page as if in a mobile phone; you can switch between various resolutions in an instant.
+* You don't need an Emulator nor a device - the browser can render the page as if in a mobile phone; you can switch between various resolutions in an instant.
 * No DEX compilation.
 The compilation is fast.
 * No install necessary - your users can simply browse your site; if they like the app, they can use their browser to easily create a shortcut to your app on their home screen.
 * You will support both Android and iPhone with one code base.
-* Avoid the trouble of publishing your app on the app stores; you don't need to pay $100 yearly to Apple; you don't need to share 30% of your income with Google and Apple.
+* Avoid the trouble of publishing your app on the app stores: the app does not need to be reviewed by anybody; you will not need to pay $100 yearly to Apple; you don't need to share 30% of your income with Google and Apple.
+* No data syncing necessary since the data will reside on the server.

 Disadvantages:

 * No access to native APIs - only the browser-provided APIs are available.
 * No offline mode unless you develop your app in JavaScript, as a part of the service worker.
 * You won't be able to achieve the same performance as with the native app; so no games.

-### The UI Components
+* You will need to pay for cloud hosting, SSL certificate and DNS domain yourself.
+The most easy way to set up all that is with Heroku;
+  you can also pay for a virtual server, get the SSL certificate for free from Let's Encrypt and setup Tomcat to host your app.
+* You are responsible for your app's security; when your app is hacked, all of your user data may be compromised.

+## Running The App

 Now that the PWA thing is sorted out, let's construct the app UI.
 The [MainView.kt](src/main/kotlin/com/vaadin/pwademo/MainView.kt) hosts the main view of the app.
 It uses the Karibu-DSL library to define UIs;
 you can read more about the [Karibu-DSL](https://github.com/mvysny/karibu-dsl).

-To quickly run the app, just run the following from your terminal:
+To quickly run the app on your machine, just run the following from your terminal:

 ```bash
 $ ./gradlew appRun
 ```

+Gradle will download an embedded servlet container (Jetty) and will run your app in it.
 Your app will be running on [http://localhost:8080](http://localhost:8080).

 ### Live Demo

-[Vaadin Kotlin PWA](https://vaadin-kotlin-pwa.herokuapp.com/) running on Heroku.
-Please try it out with your mobile phone: since the app is a PWA, the browser will allow you to add the link to the app to your home screen.
+Find the [Vaadin Kotlin PWA](https://vaadin-kotlin-pwa.herokuapp.com/) running on Heroku.
+Try it out also with your mobile phone: since the app is a PWA, the browser will allow you to add the link to the app to your home screen.
 When you launch the app, a full-screen browser is launched which resembles an actual Android app.

+**Note**: PWAs require service workers which only works over https.

-### Dissection of project files
+## Dissection of project files

 Let's look at all files that this PWA project is composed of, and what are the points where you'll add functionality: